123453ANSH/EEGProcessingPipeline2/README.md

 # EEGProcessingPipeline2
 EEG Processing Pipeline in python

 This EEG Processing pipeline starts with the preprocessing step.
-For preprocessing, this pipeline has two separate scripts, each of which process EEG data from a different source file type.
+For preprocessing, this pipeline has two separate scripts, each of which processes EEG data from a different source file type.
 The two EEG scripts are below:

 Script 1 - EEG_preprocessing.py - can preprocess EEG data from the .bdf file type.